 This is a web-based database that is useful in instantly displaying electoral results from the last decade of Chicago elections on a map of the city, so users can visualize and intuitively grasp how politics plays out across the city.
-The database is designed to be easy to use, but here are some instructions to guide you.
+The database is designed to be easy to use, and here are some instructions to guide you.
 Note that because it helps to simultaneously see all the controls and the map, the tool works better on big screens, so it might be a good idea to work on a laptop or tablet rather than your phone.
 The next paragraphs and bullet points can help you explore the database.

 In the “Search race or candidate” box at the top left, begin by typing in the name of a candidate, office type, election type, or year of election.